-For those students who have a documented disability and require special accommodations on assignments please contact the instructor as soon as possible.
-Please note that a copy of the documentation from the Disability Services office is a requirement before any accommodations can be made.
-For more details students may visit the ETSU Disability Services website, the link is located under the Content section on D2L.
+For those students who have a documented disability and require special accommodations on exams and/or assignments please contact me as soon as possible.
+Please note that I will need a copy of the documentation from the Disability Services office before any accommodations can be made.
+For more details you may visit their website, the link is located under the Content section.